SamuelSirota/Sirota-111617-PPDS2024/README.md

 ![comparison plot](./scatter_plot.png)

 As you can see, the time decreases as the number of nodes increases.
 This is because the work is distributed among the nodes and they can work in parallel.
 The time is not linearly decreasing because of the overhead of communication between the nodes.
-Times between the 3 and 4 nodd case are very similar sometimes the time for 3 nodes is even lower than for 4 nodes.
+Times between the 3 and 4 node case are very similar sometimes the time for 3 nodes is even lower than for 4 nodes.
 But with big enough test cases the time for 4 nodes should be lower than for 3 nodes.